CIDS-484-Spring-2025/Westin_Capstone/Westin_Capstone/README.md

 # Westin_Capstone

 ## Project Overview
-I am creating an E-commerce website similar to that of Amazon, Newegg, micro center etc. I want to create a website for the main reason of learning how both the front-end and back-end of a website works.
-The focus of this is to utilize my current skills and build new ones with technology I have not used before.
+Wes's Tek is a E-commerce technology store similar to Micro Center, Best Buy, and newegg.
+I choose to build this type of website for a few reasons: one being the overwhelming popularity of these sites in todays shopping market, and two for learning the basic building blocks of how a website operates.
+Using the fundamental languages and frameworks, I was able to build a basic functioning website from scratch.
+My goal was to see how far I could go without any sort of prebuilt framework in order for me to learn the most I could during this process.
+I hope you enjoy!

 ## Goals
 - Create a user-freindly user interface
 - Create user accounts
 - Have a cart to keep items
-- Have a complete backend
+- Have a complete backend including a database, api's, and security
 - Have search funcionality

 ## Technology
 Front End: